A curated list of the most commonly asked questions by Rebilly customers. Can't find your question? Let us know!

 We’ve achieved the highest level of PCI DSS compliance, which includes a yearly full audit of our security practices and policies, as well as penetration testing, completed by a third party accredited by the PCI council.
 For more on security and Rebilly, visit our Security section, or contact us directly.

 Yes.
 We vault all of the data securely and comply with PCI DSS.
-We vault them ourselves and do not outsource this to a 3rd party company.
+We vault them ourselves and do not outsource this to a third-party company.
 We are PCI DSS level 1 compliant.

 Yes.
 If your business accepts payment cards, it must be PCI DSS compliant.
 Rebilly helps you minimize your compliance burden, by keeping all sensitive cardholder data off of your systems -- in fact, never transmitted through your systems.